Nuimo/ada-website-byggemandbob/pages/ATT_originallanguage.md

 ## How about the original language of a movie?

 It comes as no surprise, that most movies are in English.
 But does that mean the movie will get a higher revenue or rating?
-We divide the the dataset into movie with English as the original language, and movies with non-English as the original language.
+We divide the dataset into movies with English as the original language, and movies that have non-English as the original language.

 When performing linear regression, we see that both revenue and rating has a significant effect - but in the opposite direction!